 - My Jewelry Source has a wide range of sapphire jewelry, broken down by color.
 They sell sapphires in blue, pink, yellow, orange and rainbow, all in a wide range of settings, cuts, and jewelry pieces.
 This store offers a 30-day return policy, but you must contact them to a receive a Return Merchandise Authorization number that you will need in order to complete your return.
 Shipping is also free in the Continental US if you select UPS Ground delivery.

 - Brilliant Earth sells ethically sourced gemstone jewelry, including sapphires.
 They offer earrings, pendants and rings, as well as custom settings that allow you to design your own piece.
 All sapphires display their country of origin, as well as information about cut, clarity, and color.
 The company offers a 30-day return policy, free shipping via FedEx, and a free lifetime warranty on their jewelry.

 - The Natural Sapphire Company specializes in sapphires and sapphire jewelry.
 They sell earrings, necklaces, rings, bracelets and custom settings.
 In addition to standard stones, they offer star sapphires and rubies.
 None of their stones have been heat or chemically treated, and each stone sold comes with a certificate of origin.
 The company offers several options for free shipping, and a 5-day inspection period in which you can return a piece if you're not satisfied.

 Invest in a Good Stone

-Good quality, well cared for sapphire jewelry can last for a lifetime.
+Good quality, well cared for sapphire jewelry can last a lifetime.
 Purchasing the best quality sapphires you can afford can also be an investment in your future.
-Pick out pieces that you love, and enjoy their beauty for years to come.
+If you're careful when you're picking out pieces that you love, you can enjoy their beauty for years to come.